nprapps/nprapps.github.com/_posts/2019-11-19-flow-control-building-accessible-video.markdown

 ---
 layout: post
-title: "Flow Control: Building Accessible Video for <i>After the Water</i>"
+title: "Flow Control: Building Accessible Video for 'After the Water'"
 description: "Here's how we designed large-format video that works for all users"
 author: Thomas Wilburn
 email: twilburn@npr.org